openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-net-http.md

 **Error Description**

-Maximum file size exceeded.
+The file size exceeds the maximum limit.

 **Possible Causes**

-Downloaded file is too large.
+The downloaded file is too large.

 **Resolution Steps**